prr123/LEAccount/README.md

 ## LEAccount

-Programs that combines check and create.
+A program that combines check and create programs into one.

 usage: ./checkLEAccount /acnt=name [/cmd=[create|check]] /type=[prod|test] [/dbg]
 default is check!